MariaSeraya/how-to-learn/README.md

 ### The first project completed on the course of web-developers from Practicum by Yandex

 **About the project:**
-* educational project (made by brief);
+* an educational project (made by brief);
-* landing page that talks about effective teaching methods, including the Oakley's techniques, Feynman's method and others.
+* a landing page that talks about effective teaching methods, including the Oakley's techniques, Feynman's method and others.

 **Used in project:**
 * BEM methodology;